Himalayas

-The Himalayas abut on or cross territories of six countries: Nepal, India, China, Bhutan, Pakistan and Afghanistan.
+The Himalayas span five countries: Nepal, India, China, Bhutan, and Pakistan.
 The sovereignty of the range in the Kashmir region is disputed among India, Pakistan, and China.
 The Himalayan range is bordered on the northwest by the Karakoram and Hindu Kush ranges, on the north by the Tibetan Plateau, and on the south by the Indo-Gangetic Plain.
 Some of the world's major rivers, the Indus, the Ganges, and the Tsangpo–Brahmaputra, rise in the vicinity of the Himalayas, and their combined drainage basin is home to some 600 million people; 53 million people live in the Himalayas.
 The Himalayas have profoundly shaped the cultures of South Asia and Tibet.
 Many Himalayan peaks are sacred in Hinduism and Buddhism.
-The summits of several—Kangchenjunga (from the Indian side), Gangkhar Puensum, Machapuchare, Nanda Devi, and Kailash in the Tibetan Transhimalaya—are off-limits to climbers.
+The summits of several are off-limits to climbers.
+These include Kangchenjunga (from the Indian side), Gangkhar Puensum, Machapuchare, and Nanda Devi; and Kailash in the geologically distinct, but nearby Tibetan Transhimalaya.

 The Himalayas were uplifted after the collision of the Indian tectonic plate with the Eurasian plate, specifically, by the folding, or nappe-formation of the uppermost Indian crust, even as a lower layer continued to push on into Tibet and add thickness to its plateau; the still lower crust, along with the mantle, however, subducted under Eurasia.
 The Himalayan mountain range runs west-northwest to east-southeast in an arc 2400 km long.
-Its western anchor, Nanga Parbat, lies just south of the northernmost bend of the Indus river.
+Its western anchor, Nanga Parbat, lies just south of the northernmost bend of the Indus River.
 Its eastern anchor, Namcha Barwa, lies immediately west of the great bend of the Yarlung Tsangpo River.
 The Indus-Yarlung suture zone, along which the headwaters of these two rivers flow, separates the Himalayas from the Tibetan plateau; the rivers also separate the Himalayas from the Karakorams, the Hindu Kush, and the Transhimalaya.
 The range varies in width from 350 km in the west to 151 km in the east.